inspec/inspec-aws/docs/resources/aws_elasti_cache_cluster_node.md

 ##### cache\_cluster\_id _(required)_

-The ID of the ElastiCache cluster contains between 1 and 50 alphanumeric characters or hyphens, should start with a letter, and cannot end with a hyphen or contain two consecutive hyphens.
+The ID of the ElastiCache cluster:
+ - contains between 1 and 50 alphanumeric characters or hyphens,
+ - should start with a letter,
+ - cannot end with a hyphen or contain two consecutive hyphens.

-It can be passed as a `cache_cluster_id: 'value'` key-value entry in a hash.
+It can be passed either as a string or as a `cache_cluster_id: 'value'` key-value entry in a hash.

 ##### node\_id _(required)_